mesosphere-backup/dcos-bootstrap/README.md

 ### Bootstrap DC/OS cluster

-This will set up a working Mesosphere DC/OS cluster on AWS using Ansible and
+This will set up a working DC/OS cluster on AWS using Ansible and CloudFormation:
-CloudFormation:

     make bootstrap